vasirishi/RepData_PeerAssessment1/PA1_template.md

 ## 5    NA 2012-10-01       20
 ## 6    NA 2012-10-01       25
 ```

+Now that we know how many NAs are there in the dataset, we need to fix the NA rows.
+First lets copy Activity dataframe to Activity2 and add a new column called "Avg"
+Fill in the Avg value with the 5 minute interval average value that we calculated above
+in the dataframe AvgIntervalPattern

 Lets look at the AvgIntervalPattern dataframe
 It contains the 5 minute interval average for all days in column IntervalMean.